 Ordering and paying for food online using your QUEST or P-EBT card

-You can only use your QUEST or P-EBT card to buy food.
+You can only use your QUEST or P-EBT card to buy food eligible for FoodShare.
 If you are buying other items at the same time, you need to use another form of payment to pay for those items.

-Amazon delivers across the state and offers free shipping on eligible orders over a certain dollar amount.
-Walmart may deliver depending on where you live, or you may need to pick up your order at the store.
-In some cases, you may be charged a delivery fee.
-You will not be able to use your QUEST or P-EBT card to pay this fee.
+Some stores may offer delivery.
+If you are charged a delivery fee, you will not be able to use your QUEST or P-EBT card to pay this fee.
 You will need to use another form of payment instead.

 If you experience any issues when using your QUEST or P-EBT card to pay online, first make sure you have a balance on your card by going to the ebtEDGE website, using the ebtEDGE mobile app, or calling QUEST Card Service at 877-415-5164.
-If you have a balance and are still unable to complete your transaction, contact customer service at Amazon or Walmart for help.
+If you have a balance and are still unable to complete your transaction, contact customer service at the store where you are trying to make the purchase for help.